 The value of the parameter named <tag_sexp> in the Display List object <object_ptr_nvar> will be changed to <value_nvar> or <value_svar>.
+This command can change only one object at a time, but you may list as many tag/value pairs as you want.

 With this command, you can change any of the parameters of any object in the Display List.
 The parameters you can change are given with the descriptions of the commands in this manual.
-In addition there are two general purpose parameters, "paint" and "alpha" (see below for details).
+In addition there are two general purpose parameters, "paint" and "alpha" (see below for details).You must provide parameter names that are valid for the specified object.

+The results of gr.modify commands will not be observed until a gr.render command is given.

 For example, suppose a bitmap object was created with "gr.bitmap.draw BM_ptr, galaxy_ptr, 400, 120".